jlkim/starter-academic/content/authors/admin/_index.md

 user_groups:
 #- Researchers
 #- Visitors

+highlight_name: true
 ---

+# Welcome!

-I am a second year MMath student in the Department of Applied Mathematics at the University of Waterloo working with [Dr. Ghazal Geshnizjani](https://ghazalgeshnizjani.wordpress.com/).
+I am a second year MMath student in the Department of Applied Mathematics at the University of Waterloo in Ontario, Canada, working with [Dr. Ghazal Geshnizjani](https://ghazalgeshnizjani.wordpress.com/).
 I also did my BMath at the University of Waterloo as well, with a major in Mathematical Physics.
 This site is currently a work in progress, but please feel free to look around.
-Feel free to contact me!